NBC News logo

 • Sean Charles Dunn was arrested in Washington, D.C., for throwing a sub-style sandwich at a Customs and Border Protection agent during President Trump's public safety operation.

-• Despite the arrest and video evidence, federal prosecutors repeatedly failed to secure a felony indictment against Dunn, with two grand juries declining to approve charges.
+• Despite the video evidence, federal prosecutors repeatedly failed to secure a felony indictment against Dunn, with two grand juries declining to approve charges.

 • This failure to indict is considered highly unusual by legal observers, occurring shortly after President Trump deployed federal agents and Dunn was fired from his Justice Department position.